Danaher Corporation: 2001–2010

+December 11, 2003, with the acquisition closing in early 2004, integrating this dental imaging company into Danaher's growing dental portfolio.

 PMA, a German manufacturer of control and measurement instrumentation, was acquired in April 2005.

 In July 2005, Danaher acquired Leica Microsystems, which manufactures products for applications requiring microscopic imaging, measurement and analysis and offers management systems for biotechnology and medicine, as well as the science of raw materials and industrial quality assurance.

 In early 2007, Danaher acquired Vision Systems, which manufactures and markets automated instruments, antibodies and biochemical reagents for biopsy-based detection of cancer and infectious diseases, for $520 million.

 In July 2007, Danaher acquired ChemTreat.

-In November 2007, Danaher made its largest acquisition to date, the purchase of Tektronix for US$2.85 billion.
+In November 2007, Danaher purchased Tektronix for US$2.85 billion.

 In 2009, Danaher acquired the Analytical Technologies business unit of MDS, including a 50% interest in AB SCIEX, for US$650 million.
 In February 2010, Danaher acquired the remaining 50% ownership position in AB SCIEX from Life Technologies for US$450 million.